15

 Top Review

-In construction and overall impression very comparable to Annick Goutal's "Les Nuits d'Hadrien" (2003).
-Both are tart, slightly bitter citrus fragrances with a spicy heart and warm amber-musk-patchouli-sandalwood base.
-But there is one crucial difference: typical of its time, "Eau de Rochas" contains a floral aspect (rose, carnation, narcissus), while "Hadrian's Nights" - flowerless but with cumin and juniper - has a strong spicy focus.
-As a result, "Les Nuits d'Hadrien" is gourmand perfume through and through and can no longer be described as fresh or "cologne".
-Rather, this perfume comes across as deep, intimate and "bodily"; to some, a smell like the T-shirt of someone who has spent hours cooking Iranian stew with limes on a hot day; the citrus peel aspect sits in a dark, aromatic armpit, so to speak.
-"Eau de Rochas" isn't free of a certain gourmand character either - a sort of lime chutney note - but its spiciness is balanced by a subtle floral counterbalance.
-It's an easier-to-wear, Daytime-ready perfume - vividly acidic, slightly bitter, herbaceous, spicy, and retains a touch of floral-soapy, traditional chic through it all.
-It passes for formal, yet is full of fierceness
+In terms of construction and overall impression, very comparable to Annick Goutal's "Les Nuits d'Hadrien" (2003).
+Both are sharp, slightly bitter citrus scents with a spicy heart and a warm amber-musk-patchouli-sandalwood base.
+However, there is a crucial difference: typical for its time, "Eau de Rochas" contains a floral aspect (rose, clove, daffodil), while the "Nights of Hadrian" - devoid of flowers, but featuring cumin and juniper - is characterized by a strong spice focus.
+As a result, "Les Nuits d'Hadrien" is thoroughly gourmand and can no longer be described as fresh or "cologne."
+Rather, this perfume feels deep, intimate, and "carnal"; for some, it smells like the T-shirt of someone who has been cooking Iranian stew with limes for hours on a hot day; the citrus peel aspect is, so to speak, nestled in a dark, aromatic armpit.
+"Eau de Rochas" is also not free from a certain gourmand character - a kind of lime-pickle note - but this spiciness is moderate and balanced by a subtle floral counterweight.
+A simply wearable, daytime-appropriate perfume - vividly sour, slightly zesty-bitter, herbal, spicy, and all the while retaining a hint of floral-soap traditional chic.
+It passes as formal yet is full of wildness.

 5 Comments